 - Any student who has moved and requires an address update in our system.

-Updated 2020-2021 Re-enrollment Process:
+2022-2023 Re-enrollment Process:

-Online re-enrollment form (all rising 1st through 12th graders)
+- Online re-enrollment form (all rising 1st through 12th graders)

-Submission of current proof-of-residency documents is required for all rising 6th graders, 9th graders, and anyone who moved
+- Submission of current proof-of-residency documents is required for all rising 6th graders, 9th graders, and anyone who moved

 - Verification of re-enrollment (all rising 1st through 12th graders) Once this process is complete, all rising 1st through 12th graders will receive an email indicating final re-enrollment status.

 Please contact us at email@example.com or 404-450-0567 with any questions.
-We thank you in advance for your patience and understanding with our process changes.
+We thank you in advance for completing your students' 2022-2023 re-enrollment.

 Drew Charter School is part of the Atlanta Public Schools (APS) system.
 According to its charter agreement, a student must live within the APS district (the City of Atlanta) or be the child of a current full-time employee or Board Member of Drew Charter School in order to attend Drew Charter School.
 Except as provided for above, children who do not live in the APS district are not eligible to attend Drew Charter School.
 If you move out of the APS district, your child will no longer be eligible to attend Drew and must be withdrawn.
 A student admitted under false information is illegally enrolled and will be dismissed from Drew Charter School upon discovery, with the student’s parent/legal guardian subject to criminal charges and civil liability.